Culture, Arts & Media

 This is far from the archive-only image many outsiders still have.

 Yiddish can remain a deeply Jewish language while also becoming a site where Jews, non-Jews, and differently situated Jews read culture across boundaries.
-In practice, that is already happening.
+In practice, that is already happening, and it belongs beside parallel recoveries such as Ladino.

 What does not change